-Nashik, the fourth largest city in the state of Maharashtra is situated at the bank of river Godavari.
+Nashik, the fourth largest city in the state of Maharashtra, is situated on the bank of river Godavari.
 The city is an important cultural, IT, industrial and agriculture centre in Maharashtra, making it an important centre for CSR investments.
-In this context, let us look at top companies for CSR in Nashik.

 GlaxoSmithKline Pharmaceuticals Limited